Lang Visiting Professor

-Denise Crossan, a professor of social entrepreneurship, will continue to serve as the Lang Visiting Professor for Issues of Social Change in 2018-2019.
-Dr. Denise Crossan was appointed as the Eugene Lang Visiting Professor for Issues of Social Change in September 2015.
-She has worked with the Lang Center to create the new Social Innovation Lab that aims to “create a Swarthmore Community of Social Innovators who apply knowledge to needs.”
-Previously Dr. Crossan was appointed to Trinity College Dublin’s School of Business as Assistant Professor in Social Entrepreneurship and in 2016 became an Adjunct Visiting Professor for TCD.
-As an academic and practitioner, Dr. Crossan’s experience spans working with grassroot community organizations to assist them in creating their own social enterprise solutions through the Peace Process in Northern Ireland, to working with the Republic of Ireland government, the World Bank and being selected to join the European Commission’s Groupe d'experts de la Commission sur l'entrepreneuriat social (GECES), to investigate, develop and advise on practice and policy issues associated with fostering social innovation and social entrepreneurship in numerous context.
+Dr. Denise Crossan was appointed as the Eugene Lang Visiting Professor for Issues of Social Change in September 2015, and will continue to serve in this role until end of Spring Semester 2021.
+She has worked with the Lang Center to create the new Social Innovation Lab that aims to “create a Swarthmore Community of Social Innovators who apply knowledge to needs” Social Innovation Lab @ The Lang Center Dr. Crossan teaches social innovation, social entrepreneurship, Design Thinking methodology and project & strategic management.
+Prior to joining Swarthmore College, Dr. Crossan was an Assistant Professor in Social Entrepreneurship in Trinity College Dublin's Trinity Business School.
+As an academic and practitioner, Dr. Crossan’s experience spans working directly with grass root community organizations building their own social enterprise solutions in post-conflict context, to working with multiple stakeholders to investigate, develop and advise on practice and policy issues associated with fostering social innovation and social entrepreneurship in numerous context, nationally and internationally.

 From Fall Semester 2019, Professor Crossan will deliver a new 2 Semester Engaged Scholarship course entitled, "PEAC060A&B: Social Innovation for Peace".
 Swarthmore Students will collaborate with international peace and conflict Social Entrepreneur partners in Colombia, Northern Ireland, and Japan to co-design and deliver a reciprocal learning social innovation project that works toward addressing the legacy of conflict in their respective communities.

 The learning goals for the course are to: